slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 #### Driver makes "sizzling" noise
 Long wires connected to ENN might pick up interference causing the driver to make a sizzling noise if left floating.

+#### `undefined reference to vtable`
+Source code for components aren't fully loading when adding additional components on ESP-IDF framework with an existing compiled binary.
+For instance the `motor_load` sensor.
+Solution is to do a clean build.

 ## TODOs